 Many children of our clients receive free or reduced breakfast and/or lunch programs at their schools during the school year.
 Those meals go away when school is not in session.
 To assist in bridging the summer hunger gap, Kirk Care provides added kid-friendly food bags along with regular food we share with families over the summer months.

 The cost of summer camp for children of our clients is often too high for their parents who are struggling to pay for basic needs like groceries, utility bills and medicine.
 Kirk Care financially supports the SPROG/HORIZONS National Youth Summer Education Program along with the Kirkwood School District.
 This program is a community-centered program proven to close opportunity and achievement gaps for low-income children.
 Children attending the summer camp receive reading, creative arts, crafts and fitness/nutrition activities.
 Tuition is free to those who qualify including breakfast, lunch and snacks over the summer months when schools are not is session.

-Kirk Care is partnering with the Kirkwood Library this summer (2019) to provide kid-friendly weekend meals to participants over the seven week program. ( See the flyer at the top of the page)
+Kirk Care is partnering with the Kirkwood Library this summer (2020) to provide kid-friendly educational packets along with our regular food deliveries.
+Last summer (2019) we provided weekend meals to participants over the seven week program. ( See the flyer at the top of the page)